gogs/gogs/README.md

 # Features

-* Don't need to install git, svn, hg etct. for installing packages.
+* Don't need to install git, svn, hg etc. for installing packages.
 * Package has version
-* Every project has owner GOPATH
+* Every project has own GOPATH
 * Put your Go project on anywhere you want

 # Commands